 Older Adult, Rehabilitation and Allied Health (ORA) Services are provided to people of all ages in inpatient, outpatient and community settings.
-This role is part of the ORA inpatient allied health service provides services to people in Wellington Regional Hospital and Kenepuru hospital in Porirua.
+This role is part of the ORA inpatient allied health service and provides services to people at Wellington Regional Hospital and across the district.